 The Santorini Wine Museum or to give it its correct title, the Koutsoyannopoulos Wine Museum – try saying that after you’ve tasted a couple of samples – is housed in an underground cavern and will give you the full history of wine-making on the island.

 Stoop as you saunter through the arched stone tunnels which lead from exhibition to exhibition until you encounter the best part, the cellar.
 You’ll also have the chance to participate in the production of a future vintage if you take part in a grape stomping experience.

 Now you’ve developed a taste for Santorini wine, there’s really only one thing we can suggest next.

 9. Sunset Wine Tour

-Volcanic soil grows excellent vines which is the perfect beginning for what eventually ends up in the bottle.
-On a Sunset Wine Tour on Santorini, you’ll not only be able to see where the grapes grow before they’re converted to alcoholic juice, but as you sip on a final product and nibble on some great Greek olives, you can watch the sunset too.
+Volcanic soil grows excellent vines which are the perfect beginning for what eventually ends up in the bottle.
+On a Sunset Wine Tour on Santorini, you’ll not only be able to see where the grapes grow before they’re converted to alcoholic juice but as you sip on a final product and nibble on some great Greek olives, you can watch the sunset too.

 But as the sun disappears beneath the distant horizon, turning the sea from blue to flamboyant hues – don’t you maybe just wish that you were out there on the water too?